PenghuiDu/penghui-website/content/event/science-on-tap-the-organization-of-human-cerebral-cortex-estimated-by-functional-pet-fdg-the-promise-and-controversy-of-metabolic-connectivity/index.md

 ---
 title: "[Science on Tap] The Organization of Human Cerebral Cortex Estimated by Functional PET-FDG: The Promise and Controversy of Metabolic Connectivity"
-abstract: 'I am super glad about the opportunity to present my research at Science on Tap.
-In this talk, I discussed the promises held in fPET "metabolic connectivity" based on my work at martinos center, and I also talked about the controversy and potential caveats to be aware of. '
+abstract: '🥳I am glad to share that I present my research at Science on Tap at Martinos Center!
+This presentation mainly discussed the promises held in fPET "metabolic connectivity" based on my work at martinos center, and the controversy and potential caveats to be aware of. '
 location: Martinos Center for Biomedical Imaging, Harvard Medical Schoool
 date: 2024-02-23T15:00:00.000Z